Outdoor adventures and soothing hot springs

 Conveniently situated between Furano and Akan-Mashu National Park in southeastern Hokkaido, Obihiro is an ideal base for exploring the area.
 The well-planned city is known for its colorful gardens and natural spas.

-The Obihiro area can be accessed directly from Tokyo or by public transport from Sapporo.
+The Obihiro area can be accessed from Tokyo or by public transport from Sapporo.

-Fly from Tokyo for direct flights to Tokachi-Obihiro Airport.
-It takes 50 minutes by car or one hour by bus to Obihiro Station from the airport.
-From New Chitose Airport or Sapporo Station, it takes around three hours to reach Obihiro Station by train.
+Fly from Tokyo to Tokachi-Obihiro Airport.
+It takes about 30 minutes by car or 40 minutes by bus to Obihiro Station from the airport.
+From Chitose Airport or Sapporo Station, it takes around three hours to reach Obihiro Station by train.

 The first settlers in the early 1900s brought horses to Tokachi to use in the development of farming in the area.
 Banei horse racing, in which the strongest horses compete to pull heavy sleds, is a unique local tradition that can be seen at the Obihiro Racetrack.